 Summer and winter kill occur when large numbers of fish in a water body die due to lack of oxygen.
 Winter kill in particular occurs in many of Alberta's regularly trout stocked water bodies.
 Learn more at:

 The stocking reports use the Alberta Land Survey System to describe the location of water bodies.
-Access this system to find a particular water body:
+Access this system on the Alberta Environment and Parks website to find a particular water body: